Scaling law of individual urban tour behavior: Abstract

 \section{Abstract}

-Analysing and modeling urban individual tour behavior are of great significance for a wide range of applications such as transportation management and urban planning.
-However, the urban tour length distribution has long been neglected in individual mobility models that can be found in recent literature.
-To fill in this gap, we analyse Foursquare user check-in data and find that urban human tour length distribution follows a power-law with exponential truncation.
-This law also appears in China's urban heavy truck trajectory data which can reflect commercial vehicle mobility.
-To reproduce the universal scaling law on tours of urban human and truck mobility, we introduce a tour terminate-continue model.
-Our model can not only reproduce the urban tour length distribution, but also the Heaps' law and Zipf's law in human and truck mobility, providing a new perspective for characterizing individual human mobility. \keywords{tour \and tour length distribution \and individual mobility}
+Analyzing and modeling the mobility process with tour behavior is fundamental to understanding a wide range of complex systems, including animal foraging, human mobility and freight transportation.
+However, despite their importance, the distribution of tour length has long been neglected in individual human mobility models.
+To fill this gap, we analyze Foursquare users' check-in data and find that the distribution of urban tour length follows a truncated power-law distribution.
+To reproduce the universal scaling law for human mobility in urban areas, we introduce a tour terminate–continue model.
+Our model reproduces not only the urban tour length distribution but also Heaps' law, Zipf's lawand the distribution of the radius of gyration, providing a new perspective for characterizing individual human mobility.